rachana-paudel/AWS_Solution_Architect/ELB and ASG/README.md

 + Internal (Private) ALB: Distributes traffic to targets within the same VPC, making it ideal for internal services.
 It does not have a public DNS name or public IP addresses.

++ Layer 7 (HTTP) Load Balancing: ALBs operate at the application layer (Layer 7) of the OSI model, enabling them to intelligently distribute incoming HTTP and HTTPS traffic to backend targets.

++ Load Balancing to Multiple HTTP Applications Across Machines (Target Groups): ALBs support routing traffic to multiple target groups, allowing you to direct requests to different sets of instances based on defined criteria, such as path patterns or hostnames.

++ Load Balancing to Multiple Applications on the Same Machine (e.g., Containers): ALBs can efficiently balance traffic to multiple applications running on the same instance, making them suitable for containerized environments where multiple services may coexist on a single host.

++ Support for HTTP/2 and WebSocket: ALBs offer native support for HTTP/2, enabling faster and more efficient communication between clients and servers.
+Additionally, they can handle WebSocket traffic, which is crucial for real-time communication applications like chat applications or online gaming.

++ Support for Redirects: ALBs can be configured to perform redirects, allowing you to seamlessly redirect HTTP requests to HTTPS for improved security or to different URLs as needed.
+This feature is particularly useful for enforcing HTTPS for secure communication between clients and servers.

 3. Network Load Balancer (NLB) (v2 - new generation) – 2017:
 + External (Public) NLB: Routes TCP, TLS, and UDP traffic from clients over the internet to a target, typically an instance in a VPC.
 It has a public IP address.